 Mobility Requirements

 Candidates must move to a host country different from where their PhD was awarded.
-Those returning to their former PhD laboratory or who have been in the host lab for more than six months before submission
+Those returning to their former PhD laboratory or who have been in the host lab for more than six months before submission are ineligible.

 Project Criteria